 Andrew the Apostle, the First Called

-Jesus Begins Selecting His Students, the Apostles
+Jesus Begins Selecting His Student Disciples

 Andrew the Apostle, the First Called

-The Apostle Andrew, Andrew the Brother of Simon Peter, Andrew the Protokletos
+The Apostle Andrew, the Brother of Simon-Peter

 The Greek Origin of the Name Andrew

-At the time Jesus began his ministry, many Hebrews in Judea were alert and watching expectantly for the imminent arrival of God’s promised Messiah, who was understood to be coming to rescue God’s people, the Jews.
-The arrival of this “promised one“ was prophesied repeatedly in various books of the Old Testament.
 The anticipation of this Messiah was a significant part of the glue that bound the Jewish sect of the Essenes together.
-The Essenes were the pious Jewish faction who had separated from the corrupt power elites of the Pharisees and the Sadducees who controlled the 2nd temple in Jerusalem.
-The Essenes copied and preserved the sacred Jewish texts in the sealed clay jars, known much later as the Dead Sea Scrolls.
+The Essenes were the pious Jewish faction who had separated from the corrupt power elites of the legalistic Pharisees and the Sadducees who controlled the 2nd temple in Jerusalem.
+The Essenes copied and preserved the sacred Jewish texts which were mostly written in vowelless ancient Hebrew.
+The Essenes kept these sacred texts sealed clay jars in caves around the Dead Sea.
+These now 2200 year old documents are now known as the Dead Sea Scrolls.

 Illustration of Jesus the Christ’s Baptism in the Jordan River